haelee/allbypythonself/README.md

 # allbypythonself
-Led by whichmeans at Cheongju University
+Led by Hae Young Lee at Cheongju University

 Practice basic offensitve security techniques all by pythoneself.